firebase/extensions/firestore-mailer/POSTINSTALL.md

 #### Message field

 The `message` field of the document contains raw delivery information for the email.
-This field should generally only be populated by trusted code running in your own servers or Cloud Functions (refer to the "Security rules and sending mail" section below).
+This field should generally only be populated by trusted code running in your own servers or Cloud Functions (refer to the "Security rules and sending email" section below).

 Available properties for the `message` field are: